Wavelet compressed, modified Hilbert transform in the space-time discretization of the heat equation: Conclusion and further directions

 We showed that the nested nature of both, the spatial and the temporal subspaces used in the Galerkin discretizations allows for straightforward realization of \emph{sparse space-time tensor-product} subspaces for the discretization of the evolution problem.
-The resulting sparse space-time tensor-product Galerkin discretizations afford optimal approximation rates in $Q=\domain \times (0,T)$ while only using $O(N_x)$ work and memory, which are required for one spatial elliptic problem.
+The resulting sparse space-time tensor-product Galerkin discretizations afford optimal approximation rates in $Q=\domain \times (0,T)$ while only using $O(N_x)$ work and memory, i.e.~the complexity of one space-time solve reduces to work and memory of one multilevel solve of one spatial elliptic problem.

 We proposed a new, iterative solver for the very large, linear systems resulting from the sparse tensor-product discretizations.
 It is based on standard, BPX-type multilevel iterative solvers combined with the nested dissection $LU$ factorizations of the evolution operator, and we found that this results in $O(N_x)$ complexity solution of the fully discrete, sparse space-time (Petrov--)Galerkin approximation.